Bidwell / Sanborn Family in the News.

 David Bidwell • September 14, 2024

-Bob and Earline Sanborn pose with their children during a celebration of their 70th wedding anniversary on Saturday July 18.
+Bob and Earline Sanborn pose with their children during a celebration of their 70th wedding anniversary on Saturday, July 18.
 In the background are Cheryl Morin, Donald Sanborn, Nancy Mckeen, Barbara Bidwell and Bob Sanborn, Jr. Absent was John Sanborn.
 (Alan Macrae Photo/The Laconia Daily Sun

 Laconia couple found love at the five and dime

 The young woman was Earline Pearson, the man was Robert Sanborn, and today, July 22, they are celebrating their 70th wedding anniversary.
-They attribute their lasting union to being picky when choosing a spouse, sticking to their marriage even in challenging times, and to their shared Christian faith.
+They attribute their lasting union to being picky when choosing a spouse, sticking to their marriage even in challenging times, and their shared Christian faith.

 Robert Sanborn was born Feb.
-2, 1927, the only child to Donald and Elva Sanborn.
+2, 1927, the only child of Donald and Elva Sanborn.
 He went to Laconia High School and enlisted in the Navy in 1945, the day before his 18th birthday, in the middle of his senior year.
 He served for 19 months, then returned to Laconia to finish his schooling and prepare for college.

 Earline was born on April 14, 1928, one of seven children in her family.
 She grew up on a farm on Old North Main Street.
-She also went to Laconia High School, and graduated as part of the Class of 1947.
+She also went to Laconia High School and graduated as part of the Class of 1947.

 Earline met Robert when she was in her junior year, and they were both working at Woolworth’s.
 Earline said that she was struck by Robert’s style – he was always well-dressed, she said – and that they shared common interests.
 Their first date was a double with another couple at a bowling alley.

-In 1948, Robert began a two-year program at Rochester Institute of Technology, in New York, studying photography.
+In 1948, Robert began a two-year program at Rochester Institute of Technology in New York, studying photography.
 He never forgot about that impressive bowler in Laconia, though, and they married on July 22, 1950.

 In 1968, Robert quit his job at Tyler so he and Earline could open Alphacolor, a photo finishing business in Laconia.
 The Sanborns had a successful recipe – Robert did the photo work, Earline was the treasurer and manager.
 At one point, they had three locations in the Lakes Region, and all six of their children – and some of their grandchildren – worked there.

 “The most interesting thing about being in the photo finishing business for so many years was that we had families that were our customers for years.
 We watched these customers’ families grow up through photos.
-We saw their kids, grandkids, family vacations, events.
-We had a connection with our customers and they were like family to us,” Robert and Earline said in a response to emailed questions.
+We saw their kids, grandkids, family vacations, and events.
+We had a connection with our customers, and they were like family to us,” Robert and Earline said in a response to emailed questions.

 They said they made great business partners as well as spouses.
 Earline left the photo side of the shop to Robert, and he, in turn, let her take the reins on finances.
 They operated the business until they turned it over to their son, John, in 1994.

-Outside of the photo business, much of their life revolved around church.
+Outside of the photo business, much of their life revolved around the church.
 They were both active in the South Baptist Church in Laconia, where Earline was treasurer for 25 years.
 Both even lent their harmonies to the church choir.

-Earline and Robert had six children: Cheryl Morin, Bob Sanborn, Barbara Bidwell, John Sanborn, Nancy Mckeen and Donald Sanborn.
+Earline and Robert had six children: Cheryl Morin, Bob Sanborn, Barbara Bidwell, John Sanborn, Nancy McKeen, and Donald Sanborn.
 They have 14 grandchildren and 16 great-grandchildren.

-Asked for advice for young people, they both responded, “Don’t rush into a relationship but find the one person that God has special for you.
+Asked for advice for young people, they both responded, “Don’t rush into a relationship, but find the one person that God has special for you.
 We bring our relationship back to our faith in Jesus Christ.
 And don’t give up when times get a bit tough.”

 By David Bidwell October 31, 2025